yatorho/SC24_ADE/figure12/README.md

 + `--sp_dir`: Datasets directory.

-+ `--reodering`: Whether to enable reordering feature stategy for table-wise pipeline model.
++ `--reodering`: Whether to enable reordering feature strategy  for table-wise pipeline model.

-+ `--skew_degree`: Skew degree for table-wise pipeline grain sharding, i.e., slope feature counts stategy.
++ `--skew_degree`: Skew degree for table-wise pipeline grain sharding, i.e., slope feature counts strategy .
 This param only works with table-wise pipeline model.

 + `--num_micro_keys`: Number of stages in pipeline scheduling.
 This param only works with table-wise pipeline model.

 + `--num_micro_uidx`: Number of micro-batches for mico-batching strategy.
-This param only works with tabl-wise pipeline model
+This param only works with table-wise pipeline model